ABOUT MUSEUM AND CULTURAL MANAGEMENT INTERNSHIPS ABROAD

 IN THE SPOTLIGHT: MUSEUM AND CULTURAL MANAGEMENT ABROAD

-Each museum and cultural organization is unique, and offers different opportunities for aspiring professionals in this field.
-Going abroad for an internship is the best way to become familiar with the rich variety of the museum world, to gain expertise in working with a particular kind of collection, and to get hands-on experience with curatorial and administrative museum work.
+Each museum and cultural organization is unique and offers different opportunities for aspiring professionals in this field.
+Going abroad for an internship is the best way to become familiar with the rich variety of the museum world, gain expertise in working with a particular kind of collection, and get hands-on experience with curatorial and administrative museum work.
 An international internship in the museum or cultural management industry is a great way for interns to showcase their resourcefulness, adaptability, and commitment to the field.